 To give people a reason for living is a great gift, especially people for whom the consolations of religion are empty.
-For believers the problem doesn’t exist because for them life’s meaning is coextensive with the existence of supernatural beings.
-I have written extensively why this proposed solution doesn’t satisfy, and I will not revisit the issue here except to say that religious solution is question-begging .
+For believers, the problem doesn’t exist because for them life’s meaning is coextensive with the existence of supernatural beings.
+I have written extensively why this proposed solution doesn’t satisfy, and I will not revisit the issue here except to say that the religious solution is question-begging.
 And even if the proposed solution were valid, it satisfies only those who accept the existence of divine beings.
-Instead I’m here to speak for the generally more educated non-believers whose numbers grow as science advances–despite arguments from the science/religion compatiblists.
+Instead, I’m here to speak for the non-believers whose numbers grow as science advances—despite arguments from the science/religion compatiblists.
 Darwin noted as much long ago:

-The key question is what to do if one finds no reason to hope that life has meaning.
+But what do you do if you find have no hope that life has meaning.
 Should you tell others to have hope anyway?
 Or confess that you think life is meaningless?
-I think you should tell the truth and let others conclude what they want–which they will do anyway.
+I think you should tell the truth and let others conclude what they want—which they will do anyway.
 If the truth doesn’t matter, then nothing does.